Carole Lombard: Paramount contract and first marriage (1930–1933)

 The marriage to Powell increased Lombard's fame, while she continued to please critics with her work in Up Pops the Devil and I Take this Woman (both 1931).
 In reviews for the latter film, which co-starred Gary Cooper, several critics predicted that Lombard was set to become a major star.
 She went on to appear in five films throughout 1932.
 No One Man and Sinners in the Sun were not successful, but Edward Buzzell's romantic picture Virtue was well received.
-After featuring in the drama No More Orchids, Lombard was cast as the wife of a con artist in No Man of Her Own.
-Her co-star for the picture was Clark Gable, who was rapidly becoming one of Hollywood's top stars.
-The film was a critical and commercial success, and Wes Gehring writes that it was "arguably Lombard's finest film appearance" to that point.
-It was the only picture that Gable and Lombard, future husband and wife, made together.
+After featuring in the drama No More Orchids, Lombard was cast as the wife of a con artist in No Man of Her Own with Clark Gable The film was a critical and commercial success, and Wes Gehring writes that it was "arguably Lombard's finest film appearance" to that point.
+It was the only picture that Gable and Lombard made together.
 There was no romantic interest at this time, however, as she recounted to Garson Kanin: "[we] did all kinds of hot love scenes ... and I never got any kind of tremble out of him at all".

-In August 1933, Lombard and Powell divorced after 26 months of marriage, although they remained very good friends until the end of Lombard's life.
+In August 1933, Lombard and Powell divorced after 26 months of marriage, but they remained friends until the end of Lombard's life.
 At the time, she blamed it on their careers, but in a 1936 interview, she admitted that this "had little to do with the divorce.
 We were just two completely incompatible people".

 She appeared in five films that year, beginning with the drama From Hell to Heaven and continuing with Supernatural, her only horror vehicle.
 After a small role in The Eagle and the Hawk, a war film starring Fredric March and Cary Grant, she starred in two melodramas: Brief Moment, which critics enjoyed, and White Woman, where she was paired with Charles Laughton.

 Lombard was involved romantically with Russ Columbo, the famous crooner killed in a tragic accident in 1934.
 Lombard had been guiding Columbo's movie and radio career and told Sonia Lee of Mirror magazine in 1934 that they had been engaged.
-Other press outlets had reported on their relationship earlier that year; Screenland Magazine declared, “the Russ Columbo and Carole Lombard romance is one of Hollywood’s most charming.”
+Other press outlets had reported on their relationship earlier that year; Screenland Magazine declared, "the Russ Columbo and Carole Lombard romance is one of Hollywood's most charming."

-Success in screwball comedies (1934–35)
+Success in screwball comedies (1934–1935)

-The year 1934 marked a high point in Lombard's career.
-She began with Wesley Ruggles's musical drama Bolero, where George Raft and she showcased their dancing skills in an extravagantly staged performance to Maurice Ravel's Boléro.
-Before filming began, she was offered the lead female role in It Happened One Night, but turned it down because of scheduling conflicts with this production.
-Bolero was favorably received, while her next film, the musical comedy We're Not Dressing with Bing Crosby, was a box-office hit.
+1934 marked a high point in Lombard's career, beginning with Wesley Ruggles's musical drama Bolero, where George Raft and she showcased their dancing skills in an extravagantly staged performance to Maurice Ravel's Boléro.
+She had been offered the lead female role in It Happened One Night but turned it down because of scheduling conflicts.
+Bolero was favorably received, while her next film We're Not Dressing was a box-office hit with Bing Crosby.